 Please note that licences expire after five years.

 Section 257 of the Housing Act 2004 applies to whole converted properties rather than individual dwellings.
 It describes a HMO as a building or part of a building which has been converted into, and consists of, self-contained flats.
-Of which, less than two thirds are owner-occupied, and the conversion work did not comply with the appropriate building standards (usually the 1991 Building Regulations) and still does not comply.
+Moreover, less than two thirds are owner-occupied, and the conversion work did not comply, and still does not comply with the appropriate building standards.
+This would usually be the 1991 Building Regulations.